KAREN LEE PICKETT Producing Artistic Director

 Carolyn is a local technician, sound designer, and stage manager, who also occasionally delves into directing and other design fields.
 She is a recent graduate of the University of Victoria, and has been lucky enough to freelance since her graduation.
 Stage management credits include Spin (OutSpoke Productions, Belfry Spark Festival); Animal Crackers (Blue Bridge Repertory Theatre); and Lovers-Winners (Phoenix Theatre).
 Carolyn is also one of the members of Vino Buono Productions, a brand new company in Victoria.
 This is Carolyn’s first season with GVSF, and she is very excited to be involved.

-CIERRAH GIBBS Production Assistant
+CIERRAH GIBBS Assistant Producer and ASM

 She has worked with CYMC as an actor, a lighting technician, and improv teacher.
-She has also taught improv for the Canadian Improv Games around the Island, and at the national tournament in Ottawa.
+She has also taught improv for the Canadian Improv Games on the Island and at the national tournament in Ottawa.
 She acted in, and marketed, a touring play against homophobia called Torn Rainbow, which was sponsored by the Courtenay Community Justice Centre.
 She also won awards for stage management, directing, and acting at provincial and regional youth drama festivals.